trainart/introlinuxshell/2-basics.md

-# Shell programming in Linux
+# Introduction to Linux OS and basics of Bash programming

 ## Shell scripting basics